Follow

 • Create a CSS file with Tailwind directives

-• Import it in our application
+• Import it into our application

 • Use it in our root view